lgtm-migrator/ahm-config/README.md

  - Use hierarchical configs where possible
  - Use json types where it makes sense, avoid type casting later on in your consumer code
- - Keep devops specific config values (like elasticache hostname) in ansible config
+ - Keep devops specific config values (like elasticache hostname) in infrastructure config
- - Keep sensitive values in ansible or consider config encryption - [nconf can do it](https://github.com/indexzero/nconf#encrypting-file-contents)
+ - Keep sensitive values in infrastructure config or/and consider config encryption - [nconf can do it](https://github.com/indexzero/nconf#encrypting-file-contents)